Top Businesses We Insure in the Real Estate Business Insurance

 - Customer slips and falls in the office

-- Negligence in the advertising and promotion of a property.
+- Negligence in advertising and promotions

 - Errors made in the preparation of offers and sales contracts for customers